De Beers has always been strong at Public Relations and recently journalists are falling for a new narrative that they are pushing.

 Where De Beers is creating production of manmade diamonds using coal fired electricity, ours is 100% carbon neutral.

-Where they refuse to offer certified diamonds, we individually certify and guarantee each diamond -- and even offer a 100% Value Guarantee.
+Where they refuse to offer certified diamonds, we individually certify and guarantee each diamond.

 Where De Beers seeks to create a difference between two atomically identical crystals, we offer the same benefits to consumers at better value and count on consumers to not be duped and choose the one that is better quality and better for the world.